msonnberger/info-vis/README.md

   which is an `svg` element that can be used by d3.js to add custom visualizations.
 - `shapes.js`: in this file, the GeoJSON data for the lines as well as the stops data is loaded and added to the map.
   It creates a custom projection to transform longitude and latitude into SVG coordinates.
 See comments for further explanation.
-- `legend.js`: Legend refers to the sidebar on the left of the map which displays further information about the currently selected station and its departures.
+- `legend.js`: Legend refers to the sidebar on the left side of the map which displays further information about the currently selected station and its departures.
 It fetches the realtime departure data from the API proxy (further explanation below) and updates the displayed values.
 - `helpers.js`: in here, the current positions of trains approaching a selected station is calculated (based on the countdown to departure and the average speed of metro trains).
-The calculated positions are used in `shapes.js` to add circles to the lines, each of which represents a train on its way to the station.
+The calculated positions are used in `shapes.js` to add dots to the lines, each of which represents a train on its way to the station.

 ### API Proxy